-

 Exchanges in the Chinampas of Xochimilco

-Pilot projects within the ancient Xochimilca landscape
+Pilot projects within the ancient Xochimilco landscape

 Xochimilco is an emblematic town of Mexico City recognized for its beautiful biocultural waterscape which constitutes a centennial agri-food system.
 From pre-Hispanic times the Xochimilcas developed a network of artificial islets to plant cornfields on the wetland, using the “ahuejotes” (willow trees) and lake sediments as structure, and applying a deep knowledge about the water cycle, which resulted in a highly productive system.
 The collaborative work in the Chinampas guaranteed the maintenance of water quality and food production to support and provide for a large part of the great city of Tenochtitlán.